Skaruts/roguelikedev-rl-tutorial-2019/README.md

 # r/RoguelikeDev Does The Complete Roguelike Tutorial 2019
 ![RoguelikeDev Does the Complete Roguelike Tutorial Event Logo](https://i.imgur.com/3MAzEp1.png)

-I'm using Nim and libtcod and not exactly doing a 1:1 reproduction of the tutorial, though I'm trying to follow the same progression.
+I'm using [Nim](https://nim-lang.org/) and [libtcod](https://github.com/Vladar4/libtcod_nim) and not exactly doing a 1:1 reproduction of the tutorial, but I'm trying to follow the same progression.
 So you can expect me to be implementing the same things the tutorial is teaching each week.

-I'm storing the weekly developments in branches, while I advance in the master branch.
+I'm storing my weekly developments in branches, while I advance in the master branch.
+(I've no clue if that's a good idea.)

 ---

-I've no clue where I'm going with this.
-I'm just making it up as I go.
-The main purpose is for me to exercise my knowledge of Nim, and to experiment with whatever comes up.
-This is also a nice opportunity to force myself to go all the way through, rather than wasting time with implementation details (and premature optimizations), which is a recurring problem I have.
+I don't really know where I'm going with this, I'm just making it up as I go.
+The main purpose is for me to exercise my knowledge of Nim and learn a few more things, and to experiment with whatever else comes up.
+This is also a nice opportunity to force myself to go all the way through, rather than wasting time with implementation details (and premature optimizations!), which is a recurring problem I have.

-So far the idea is more or less kinda sorta like...
+So far the idea is kinda sorta like...
-There's a forest.
-In that forest there's a village.
-So that means there -will- should be villagers.
+... there's a forest, and in that forest there's a village.
+So that means there ~~will~~ should be villagers.
 I'm thinking of laying out some sort of treasure here and there, and some baddies.
 I'm also thinking there should be a graveyard, for whatever reason.
 I have quite a few ideas, but none definitive.

 ---